captcha-eu/docs/install.md

 # Integration

-the captcha.eu integration should always consist of two pieces:
-  - client side solution generation
-  - server side validation of the generated solution
+To integrate captcha.eu, there are two components you need to include: client-side solution generation and server-side solution validation.
+Here's how to set it up:

 ## Client Side

 ### Javascript

-### Setup
+Include the following script at the bottom of your page, or in any document.ready handler:

 ```html
 <script type="text/javascript" src="https://api.captcha.eu/sdk/sdk.js" defer></script>
 ```

-> at the bottom of your page, or in any sort of document.ready handler.
+Then, set up the Captcha-eu client-side SDK with your public key:

 ```js
 KROT.setup("xx-MY-PUBLIC-KEY");
 ```

-### Generate Solution Payload
-whenever you want to validate that the end user is not a bot, call.
+To generate a solution payload for server-side validation, call `KROT.getSolution()`:

 ```javascript
 KROT.getSolution()